themesberg/flowbite-svelte/src/routes/docs/components/drawer.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { Heading, P, A } from '$lib';
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { Heading, P, A } from '$lib';

-  const components = 'Drawer'
+  const dirName = toKebabCase(component_title)
 </script>

 Use the Drawer component (or “off-canvas”) to show a fixed element relative to the document page from any side for navigation, contact forms, informational purposes or other user actions.